-Before the end of the war Waller Field, a US Air Force base at Cumuto in central Trinidad, became for a time one of the largest and busiest in the world.
-This field, having access to aviation fuel from the close-by refineries, was involved in the transatlantic operation that moved tens of thousands of soldiers from Europe on to the Pacific theatre in the war's closing years.
-This operation was to serve as the model for the Berlin airlift in the period of the start of the Cold War.
+The US Air Force base at Waller Field became for a time one of the largest and busiest in the world.
+Having access to aviation fuel from the nearby refineries, it was involved in the transatlantic operation that moved tens of thousands of soldiers from Europe on to the Pacific theatre in the war's closing years ▶ world.
+This field, having access to aviation fuel from the nearby refineries, was involved in the transatlantic operation that moved tens of thousands of soldiers from Europe on to the Pacific theatre in the war's closing years.
+This operation was to serve as the model for the Berlin airlift in the period at the start of the Cold War.